-Prior to applying for admission, the applicant must contact the professor of the major subject s/he is applying for, or a possible supervisor of studies, in order to draft the research plan as well as the study and advisory plan.
+Prior to applying for admission, the applicant must contact the professor of the main subject s/he is applying for, or a possible supervisor of studies, in order to draft the research plan as well as the study and supervisory plan.

-Applicants must state the major for the degree in his or her application.
+Applicants must state the main subject for the degree in his or her application.

 The application must include the following documents: